mavlink/MAVSDK-Swift-Example/README.md

-# Example app using the Dronecode SDK on iOS
+# Example app using MAVSDK on iOS

 ![](mavsdk-swift-example.gif)